Interstellar-Network/Interstellar-Book/src/M3_demo_tutorial.md

 [Install Android studio](https://developer.android.com/studio/)

-Install the pixel 5 API 31 emulator with Virtual Device Manager
+Install the pixel 5 API 31 emulator with Virtual Device Manager or any `x86_64` emulator.

 #### 3.4.2 Launch the emulator